enricllagostera/videogambs/README.md

-# DSPV
+# VIDEOGAMBS

-A system to play games by making a video play faster when you do something.
-Inspired by **motor karaoke**.
+A system to play games by doing something to play a video.
+Inspired by **motor karaoke**, Mutoscopes and electromechanical arcades and carnival attractions.

 ## Concept